leverj/token-contracts/BlockchainLabsNZ_Audit_Report.md

 ### Critical
 - None found

-We have reviewed this document to ensure that there are no ommisions and that the developers' comments are a fair summary of each function.

 ## Conclusion
 Overall we have been satisfied with the resulting contracts following the audit feedback period.
 We took part in carefully reviewing all source code provided to fully satisfy test coverage in all areas, including deployment on the Kovan test network.